ICC Public School Third Party Administrators

 (1) The duty to protect the student as part of a teacher's responsibilities.
 Teachers and administrators have a responsibility to anticipate potential danger and to take precautions to protect their students from those dangers.
 In this case, the school knew about the lack of safety guard rails at the railroad crossing and reported it to the railroad authority.

 (2) The failure to exercise a reasonable standard of care.
 If a school administrator fails to take reasonable steps to protect a student from a known potential injury, a school can be found negligent.
-Failure to exercise a reasonable standard of care is a second element that must be proved in a negligent claim. t could be substantiated?
+Failure to exercise a reasonable standard of care is a second element that must be proved in a negligent claim.
+COVID 19 is one of those standards of care required.

 (3) The proximate cause is the third element that must be proved in a school negligent claim in connection of breach of duty and the student's injury.
 In other words, could the school administrator prevent the child from crossing the tracks if the school had placed a school official to monitor the crossing until the railroad authority could properly install a safety guard?
 In determining yes, ICC negotiated a settlement at 10% negligence on the part of the elementary school for not placing a monitor at the crossing, and 90% on the part of the railroad company for not having safety guard rails at that crossing knowing they were aware of an accident that prior year and that school children crossed those tracks.
 All parties agreed and the claim was settled 100% without litigation.